Injury or Illness on Campus

 Students must notify their instructor as soon as possible following an incident.
 An incident report/investigation form must be completed and submitted to Health, Safety, and Environmental Services.

 WCB for students

-Students who are physically attending and completing courses at SAIT — regardless of whether they are international or domestic students — are covered by provincial workers' compensation legislation and are eligible for Workers' Compensation Benefits (WCB).
+Students physically attending and completing courses at SAIT — whether they are international or domestic students — are covered by provincial workers' compensation legislation and are eligible for Workers' Compensation Benefits (WCB).

 Students on practicum sites within Alberta are automatically covered by workers' compensation legislation only while on the practicum site.
 Students on practicum outside the province should contact the Workers' Compensation officials in that province.

-For more information on the coverage available to you, refer to student coverage.
+For more information on the coverage available, refer to student coverage.